CORONAVIRUS / COVID-19 UPDATES

 Sheriff's Office Updates -

 U.S. Chamber of Commerce - Since the Hanover Chamber is a association member of the US Chamber, all of their resources, detailed blogs, webinars and conference calls are available to our local chamber members individually.

 Tax, Fee & Other Payments - Discussions about relief and/or delays on various payments are still in process around the region and state; more updates upcoming.

-**PPP and EIDL funding reopened on 4/27 but is not expected to last long.
-Please be in quick contact with your area bankers to apply.
+**PPP funding reopened as of July 6th with a revised closing date of August 8th.
+EIDL grant funds have been depleted, however, EIDL loans may be available.
+Please be in quick contact with your area bankers to apply for PPP and EIDL loan funds.
 Contact our Chamber office if you need a connection to a bank or banker.